XiaoTaoWang/cohesin-extrusion-analysis/README.md

 This repository contains the scripts used to analyze and generate the major figures for the manuscript:

-**“Cohesin extrudes DNA unidirectionally through two modes of action in human cells.”**
+**“Cohesin extrudes DNA loop unidirectionally through two modes of mechanisms in human cells”**

 ## Repository structure